Who is the Sober Señorita?

 My mission is to encourage everyone to live their truth, to break the stigma of addiction, to let others know help is available for substance use disorders, and that you do not have to suffer in silence.
 You are not alone.
 There are 23 million Americans living in recovery, I am only one.
 If I can do it, so can you.

-I currently write full-time for a group of addiction treatment centers, I maintain my blog and social media following, I am the co-founder of the Bloom Club where we help people get sober, and I am involved with political activism.
-I'm working on my forthcoming memoir, which will publish in 2019 from Passageway Press.
+I am a freelance writer, I maintain my blog and social media following, I am the co-founder of the Bloom Club where we help people get sober, and I am involved with political activism.
+I'm currently working on my forthcoming memoir, which will publish in 2019 from Passageway Press.
 I recently finished coach training and I am not a Certified Professional Coach and Certified Professional Recovery Coach.